ACSanders/beyond-churn/README.md

 * targeting customers with the highest estimated treatment effect
 * potentially targeting customers based on expected incremental economic value

-Policies will be evaluated at multiple intervention capacities such as the top:
+Policies will be evaluated at multiple intervention capacities, such as targeting the top:

 * 5%
 * 10%